Saliency Guided Experience Packing for Replay in Continual Learning: Experience Packing and Replay (EPR)

 \section{Experience Packing and Replay (EPR)}

-\textbf{Experience Replay.} Continual learning algorithms, especially those which learn from an online stream of tasks, achieve SOTA performance using~\textit{experience replay}~\cite{stream,der,hal}.
-These methods update the model, $f_\theta$ while storing a few samples from the training data into a replay buffer called episodic memory, $\mathcal{M}_E$.
-When data from a new task becomes available, the model is jointly trained on both the current examples and the examples from the episodic memory (Figure~\ref{fig:fig1}(a)).
-Thus, experience replay from $\mathcal{M}_E$ mitigates catastrophic forgetting by reminding the network about how to perform well on the prior tasks.
+\textbf{Experience Replay.} Continual learning algorithms, especially OCL methods, have achieved SOTA performance using~\textit{experience replay}~\cite{stream,der,hal}.~These methods update the model, $f_\theta$ while storing a few samples from the training data (either randomly~\cite{er,agem,mer} or selectively~\cite{mir,gss,aser}) into a replay buffer called episodic memory, $\mathcal{M}_E$.
+When data from a new task becomes available, the model is jointly trained on both the current and the episodic memory examples (Figure~\ref{fig:fig1}(a)).
+Thus, experience replay from $\mathcal{M}_E$ mitigates catastrophic forgetting by reminding the network about the prior tasks.
 However, performance of these methods shows strong dependence on the number of samples kept in the memory.
 Though with larger $\mathcal{M}_E$ replay yields better performance, designing effective experience replay with small episodic memory~\cite{er,hal} still remains an open research problem.
 This is because, the model performance becomes highly sensitive to the examples stored in a smaller-sized $\mathcal{M}_E$.
-Moreover, lack of sample diversity (per class) leads to overfitting to the memory examples, which causes loss of generalization for the past tasks leading to catastrophic forgetting~\cite{overfit}.
+Moreover, lack of sample diversity (per class) leads to higher overfitting to the memory examples, which causes loss of generalization for the past tasks leading to catastrophic forgetting~\cite{overfit}.
 To overcome these issues, we propose a method to select and store only patches of images, instead of full images, from the past tasks in $\mathcal{M}_E$.
 This enables us to pack diverse experiences from an image class without any memory increase.
-Next, we introduce the concept of \textit{Experience Packing Factor} and describe how we select these patches.
-Then, we show how we use the small patches with zero-padding in experience replay.
+Next, we introduce the concept of \textit{Experience Packing Factor} and describe how we select these patches and use them during replay.

 \textbf{Experience Packing Factor (EPF).} Let's consider $n_{sc}$ to be the number of (episodic) memory slots assigned for each class.
 Here, one memory slot can contain one full training image.
 For a given image, $I \in \mathbb{R}^{W\times H\times C}$ and the target patch size (from this image) $I_p \in \mathbb{R}^{W_p\times H_p\times C}$ (with $W_p\leq W$ and $H_p\leq H$) Experience Packing Factor (EPF) is defined as the following ratio: